d2s/Documentation/docs/Encrypted.md

 ## Encrypted backups utilizing RcloneOSX and RsyncOSX

 The setup below is just an example of setup utilizing my demo of encrypted backups.
-RcloneOSX is port of and a minor version of RsyncOSX for synchronizing backups to cloud storages utlizing the `rclone` utility.
+RcloneOSX is port of and a minor version of RsyncOSX for synchronizing backups to cloud storages utilizing the `rclone` utility.

 In rclone, add a [crypt](https://rclone.org/crypt/) remote.
 The remote encrypted catalog in `rclone config` is set to `/Volumes/Home/thomas/demoEncryptedrclone`.
 The cloudservice in `rclone config` is named `demoEncrypted`.
 In RcloneOSX add source and backup location utilizing the encrypted remote.
 I have set up rclone to encrypt files, filenames and catalogs by using maximum encryption key length.
 I have set up RcloneOSX to do encrypted backups of my `demoEncryptedorg` catalog to a locale catalog `demoEncryptedrclone` by utilizing the encryption functionality  within rclone.